 Tony is a member of the Rockefeller Foundation-Lancet Commission of Planetary Health and co-chairs the Future Earth Health Knowledge-Action Network.
-He has held NHMRC and WHO Fellowships, and has served in numerous honorary leadership roles with professional societies and not-for-profit organisations including the Australasian Faculty of Public Health Medicine in the Royal Australasian College of Physicians, the International Society for Urban Health and the Frank Fenner Foundation (previously called Nature and Society Forum).
+He has held NHMRC and WHO Fellowships, and has served in numerous honorary leadership roles with professional societies and not-for-profit organisations including the Australasian Faculty of Public Health Medicine in the Royal Australasian College of Physicians, the International Society for Urban Health and the Planetary Health Alliance.